 So, illness is a feedback mechanism to guide us back to a wellness balance.
 However, illness can so often be misinterpreted in the world which calls wellness ‘symptom free’ where we are quick to take a “pill for every ill”.

 Let me give you an example.
-Let’s say you overeat one night when you’re out with friends, you are likely to wake up the next morning with a puffy face, bloated stomachs, cramps, pain, nausea and fatigue.
+Let’s say you overeat one night when you’re out with friends, you are likely to wake up the next morning feeling unhealthy with a puffy face, bloated stomachs, cramps, pain, nausea and fatigue.
 These symptoms are a physiological response to overeating and are actually healthy responses to let you know that you have overindulged.
 However, if you mask those symptoms with antacids and antihistamines, you will no longer have that valuable feedback.
-In other words, you’re shutting down the very thing that’s needed for your wellness and are not likely to learn the lessons that the body’s trying to teach you.
+In other words, you’re shutting down the very thing that’s needed for your wellness and health and are not likely to learn the lessons that the body’s trying to teach you.

 The symptoms of your body are a feedback mechanism to guide you towards a wise life where you can see life from a balanced perspective.
-The second you do; you are likely to have maximized wellness potential.
+The second you do; you are likely to have maximized wellness potential and good health.
 So, your physiology is a reflection of your psychology, and your psychology intelligently affects your physiology.
 Your body has a mechanism to guide you back to living wisely, more moderately and congruently.
 When you live in alignment with your true highest values, you tend to have the most balanced orientation in life.
 When you attempt to live in accordance with your lower values, you tend to have the most imbalanced orientation life.
 So, your symptoms are trying to get you to live authentically according to what you value most so you can have the most fulfilling life.

 Start each week with a boost of inspiration from Dr. John Demartini.
 To receive your Monday inspired quote click HERE: